Albert Edelfelt: Early life and education

+Career

 Arrival in Paris – History Painting

-In the autumn of 1894, at the age of nineteen, he moved to Paris and enrolled at the Ecole des Beaux-Arts.
+In the autumn of 1874, at the age of nineteen, following the advice of his teacher Adolf von Becker, he moved to Paris and enrolled at the Ecole des Beaux-Arts.
 He shared a small studio with a Finnish friend at 24 Rue Bonaparte.
-Under the instruction of the French painter Jean-Léon Gerome he continued to focus on history painting, particularly scenes of the long series of wars involving the Russians, Swedes and Finns.
+Under the instruction of the French painter Jean-Léon Gerome, he continued to focus on history painting, particularly scenes of the long series of wars involving the Russians, Swedes, and Finns.

-After a year in Paris he returned to Helsinki, but came back to Paris in 1876, taking a studio at 81 boulevard du Montparnasse.
-He became friends with the painter Jules Bastien-Lepage, who introduced him the techniques of painting in open air.
-His major work of this time was "Duke Charles IX of Sweden insulting the corpse of his enemy Klaus Fleming" (1878).
-This work which blended the formal academic style with elements of careful realism, such as the dust on the boots.
-This painting did not cause a stir in Paris, but it enjoyed a great success in Finland; it was purchased by the Finish Society of Fine Arts.
+After a year in Paris, he returned to Helsinki, but came back to Paris in 1876, taking a studio at 81 boulevard du Montparnasse.
+He became friends with the painter Jules Bastien-Lepage, who introduced him to the techniques of painting in the open air.
+His major work of this time was Duke Charles IX of Sweden insulting the corpse of his enemy Klaus Fleming (1878).
+This work, which blended the formal academic style with elements of careful realism, such as the dust on the boots.
+This painting did not cause a stir in Paris, but it enjoyed a great success in Finland; it was purchased by the Finnish Society of Fine Arts.

-In 1879 he had his first success at the Paris Salon, with a history painting entitled "The Burnt Village - a scene from the Finnish peasant revolt of 1596".
+In 1879, he had his first success at the Paris Salon, with a history painting entitled The Burnt Village - a scene from the Finnish peasant revolt of 1596.
 The French critics praised the realism of the figures, but Edelfelt noticed the incongruity between the historical figures and the realistic outdoor setting.
 He wrote, "The problem right with historic subjects is that one cannot render the aspect of reality as in scenes that you have seen yourself."
 With that judgement, he almost entirely abandoned history painting and concentrated on painting in the open air.

-He went back to Finland for a time, then returned to Paris in 1881 and rented a new studio at 147 avenue des Villiers.
+He returned to Finland for a time, then returned to Paris in 1881 and rented a new studio at 147, avenue des Villiers.